TheLoombot/GrayLady-Lambda/readme.md

 # Deployment

-Please open file contentful.py in root directory
+**Note** Please open file contentful.py in root directory for point 1-2-3
 1. access_token = 'ce03285b239a8bebc753266729ec5f8bbaf28dedba2d63721728ce850af99f09'
 -- scroll down and search button with **Login to get a token button** text on [this page][1] -- sign in and again scroll down on same location - new token will be there instead of button